OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/TuringMachines.rst

-If you take a Formal Languages course, you will learn about a number of simple state machine types, like deterministic and non-deterministic finite automata, and push-down automata.
+If you take a Formal Languages course, you will learn about a number of simple state machine types, like deterministic and non-deterministic finite automata, and :term:`pushdown automata` (PDA).
 These machines all have some similarities.
 They all take an input string.
 They all march across the string from left to right, one character at each step.
-They stop when they reach the end of the string and then make a simple decision: If the machine is in a final state, then it accepts the string, and otherwise it rejects the string.
+They stop when they reach the end of the string and then make a simple decision: If the machine is in a final state, then it accepts the string (as being in the language of strings accepted by the machine), and otherwise it rejects the string.
 In other words, they are :term:`acceptors <acceptor>` for some language.
 All that they can do is determine if a string is a member of the language (of course that is a pretty useful ability),